Get Tickets

 Pōhuehue is considered a weed by some due to its fast growth, but in the right conditions and care it can be a great groundcover plant, especially in areas with poor growing conditions.
 Its vine-like stems have been used to make cordage for fishing and to make lei.

-Round image of lush green leaves and small white flowers growing among the foliage.
+Close-up of bright green leaves and small white flowers with five petals each.

 Reserve Your Plant Below!